buildpacks/rfcs/text/0000-dockerfiles.md

 COPY genpkgs /cnb/image/genpkgs
 ```

-`run.Dockerfile` for use with the example `app.run.Dockerfile.out` hook that always installs the latest version of curl:
+`run.Dockerfile` for use with the example `app.run.Dockerfile.out` extension that always installs the latest version of curl:
 ```
 ARG base_image
 FROM ${base_image}